 At age 30 and 35 respectively, Daniella and Pierre are only as old as the vintage we’re drinking.
 Many would argue that they’re too young to manage the huge responsibilities of owning and running a vineyard but in France, it’s the norm.
-The energy and dedication they bring is paramount for controling the level of sophicated operations required to make a bottle of bubbly.
+The energy and dedication they bring are paramount for controlling the level of sophisticated operations required to make a bottle of bubbly.

 The picturesque Premier Cru region is special not only for the chalky soil (terroir) and temperate climate but the sparkling intensity that winemakers perfect through painstaking means.

-The couple strives to not only meet the standards, but to exceed them.
-For example, champagne requires aging for 15 months before it can be sold; all 6 varities of Fresne Ducret are aged a minimum of 24 months before they hit store shelves.
+The couple strives to not only meet the standards but to exceed them.
+For example, Champagne requires aging for 15 months before it can be sold; all 6 varieties of Fresne Ducret have aged a minimum of 24 months before they hit store shelves.

 Hope Springs Eternal in Wine and Marriage

-Following the tour, Daniella, a master cook, serves up specialities she’s been preparing all morning.
+Following the tour, Daniella, a master cook, serves up specialties she’s been preparing all morning.
 Hers is a Cinderella story of romance and good fortune.

 No one, especially her, could have predicted that she’d move to France, marry in 2006, start a family in 2007 and invent a cooking class inside an old farmhouse in 2009.